codverch/Dirty-Block-Index/CONTRIBUTE.md

 ### Aggressive writeback mechanism: Re-generating the packet address

-Packet address is re-generate and appended to the PacketList writebacks to be written back to the DRAM in the `RDBI::writebackRDBIEntry()`.
+Packet address is re-generated and appended to the PacketList writebacks to be written back to the DRAM in the `RDBI::writebackRDBIEntry()`.

 The packet address contains: Row Tag, Blocks in row, and Bytes in block(MSB to LSB)